minhyungk/New-Hokie-Scheduler/README.md

 # New-Hokie-Scheduler
-The new Hokie Scheduler aiming to replace the retired one in Virginia Tech
+The new Hokie Scheduler aiming to replace the retired one in Virginia Tech We will rule the world using this new scheduler

-Planned stack: node.js, React, AWS cloud
+Stack: node.js, react, AWS

+Testing merging...